mikecann/clouds-and-edges/README.md

 2. Take them into Miro and show them how the bits fit together
 3. To dive a little deeper explain a rough overview of how the project is laid out, again can use miro
 4. Rather than going through the code line by line, it might be best to explain some of the things it DOESNT do

 -

 5. Some of the things it DOES do..

 - hooks
 - rpc

-- Make sure that the DO doesnt close the processes and projects
-- Adding event to event store should be done in transaction just incase it fails the aggregate state set should be rolled back
-- What happenes to the stored state if you dont reference it for a while?
-- Issues are that the projections might have to use a different DB to support more powerful queries
-- Make better use of react query keys according to that site
-- probably xstate would be better for aggregates
-- processes are not atomic so theres room for state corruption in there
-- think about error retrys in processes, what if an event handler fails, do we retry?
-- need to rebuild aggregates too
-- Rebuilding Aggregates

-- Lexographic order on event store means problems for event store
 - event store currently has a limit or 9
 - There are definately issues around rebuilding readmodels where events can come in while rebuilding etc

 ## Inspiration

 I have been a fan of Event Sourcing for some time now and have even built a Serverless Event-Sourced system on AWS when I was working at [Bamboo](https://www.getbamboo.io/).
 At the time there was virtually nothing on the topic so we struggled through all the various edge cases to build the working system.

 Now however there are a few good examples, one I have been watching for some time now is [Resolve](https://github.com/reimagined/resolve) from DevExpress.
 They are a much more competent at event